BeehiveForum/BeehiveForum/docs/readme.txt

 to.

-1.3 Customising your BeehiveForum
+1.3 Customising your Beehive Forum
 =================================

-BeehiveForum has user-selectable styles.
+Beehive Forum has user-selectable styles.
 Basically these are like themes (or skins for WinAmp users) for your forum.
 There are several supplied styles, and it's easy to create your own.

-You can edit the existing styles, but we recommend that you create your own styles.
+You can edit the existing styles, but we recommend that you create your own.

-To create a new style, just create a new folder in the styles folder, with the name of the new style.
+To create a new style simply create a new folder in the styles folder, with the name of the new style.
 For example, to add a style called "fish", you need a folder called "fish" in the "styles" folder.